promptfoo/promptfoo/site/blog/seed-announcement.md

 With this in mind, we are developing Promptfoo as the [open-source](https://github.com/promptfoo/promptfoo) standard for performing AI pentests and red team evaluations.

 We're honored to have the support of Andreessen Horowitz, who share our vision for open-source, application-focused AI security.
-We're also grateful for the participation of industry veterans like <......>, and other top executives in the technology, security, and financial industries.
+We're also grateful for the participation of industry leaders like Tobi Lutke (CEO, Shopify), Stanislav Vishnevskiy (CTO, Discord), Frederic Kerrest (Vice-Chairman & Co-Founder, Okta), and many other top executives in the technology, security, and financial industries.
 Their belief in Promptfoo validates our approach, and their expertise strengthens our mission.

-We also acknowledge the collaborative efforts of the open-source community, whose contributions have been invaluable in advancing our mission.
+We also acknowledge with gratitude the collaborative efforts of the open-source community.
+We remain deeply committed to Promptfoo's roots as an open-source project.
+Our contributors continue to be a driving force behind Promptfoo's development and success.

 ## Take control of AI security with Promptfoo